3mdeb/news-and-ideas/README.md

 We used to name our files containing articles `post.md` because they used to adjust their names with the use of a Wordpress Sync plugin.
-However, this plugin is not up-to-date with the newest version of Wordpress and it has not been updated for a year.
-Thus, we no more place it in the general folder, but instead, we place it in the `_posts` folder.
+However, this plugin is not up-to-date and we have switched to Hugo static pages generator.
+Thus, we no more place it in the general folder, but instead, we place it in the `blog/content/post` folder.

 The proper name of the file should looks like that:

 `2018-04-19-readme-instuctions-for-posts.md`

 That is, `date-FileName.md`.
-If you are having any doubts, or want to see more examples, simply see the `_posts` folder.
+If you are having any doubts, or want to see more examples, simply see the `blog/content/post` folder.

 >Do not add any additional files like images here.
+[TBD]
 >Do not add `post.md` file.

 ### Necessary information in your article